kangcliff/Age-of-Empires-III/grnreaderX/Readme.md

 How to use
 ----
-drop a .gr2 file directly on 'grnreaderX.exe' or execute it from cmd:
+Drop GR2 files directly on 'grnreaderX.exe' or execute it from cmd:
 > grnreaderX model.gr2 animation.gr2